mpermar/modern-spring-on-kubernetes/.vib/README.md

 ```
 * The action has [a few configuration parameters](https://github.com/vmware-labs/vmware-image-builder-action/blob/main/action.yml).
 It's still under continuous development.
 * The GitHub Action stores all the results from the pipeline as GitHub Workflow run assets.
 That way you can download all reports, e.g. trivy/grype, action logs, everything from GitHub itself.
 You will find those assets on the GitHub Action summary panel at the very bottom.
+* The GitHub Action can be run in [debug mode](https://github.com/vmware-labs/vmware-image-builder-action#enabling-debug-logging).
+That provides some crazy verbosity but can be good for learning the internals too.

 ### Final remarks